 - not tracking conversions & blindly wasting your money

-- using Google Adwords Express instead of Google Adwords
+- using Google Adwords Express (now Smart Campaigns) instead of Google Ads

 - I could go on…

-In fact, a whopping 61% of Google Adwords campaigns fail to generate a single conversion.
+In fact, a whopping 61% of Google Ads campaigns fail to generate a single conversion.

 It’s true, going it alone can be risky and so much so that the industry has come up with a term called the ‘Google Idiot Tax’.
 It’s a term applied to those who have setup up their own account and don’t know what they are doing.
 Unsurprisingly, Google doesn’t tell you when it’s set up poorly and it ends up costing your business a lot of money.